jackb992/hybrid-vapoursynth-addon-fedora/README.md

-This Repo is for hosting the Plugins build set up for Hybrid and Vapoursynth On Arch Linux.
+This Repo is for hosting the Plugins build set up for Hybrid and Vapoursynth On Fedora.

 Directions